 Apple seeks to defend Google's billion-dollar payments in search case

-It does not plan to build its own search engine to compete with Google
+Apple does not plan to build its own search engine to compete with Alphabet's Google

-(Reuters) - Apple (AAPL.O) has asked to participate in Google's upcoming U.S. antitrust trial over online search, saying it cannot rely on Google to defend revenue-sharing agreements that send the iPhone maker billions of dollars each year for making Google the default search engine on its Safari browser.
+(Reuters) – Apple has asked to participate in Google's upcoming US antitrust trial over online search, saying it cannot rely on Google to defend revenue-sharing agreements that send the iPhone maker billions of dollars each year for making Google the default search engine on its Safari browser.

 Apple wants to call witnesses to testify at an April trial.
 Prosecutors will seek to show Google must take several measures, including selling its Chrome web browser and potentially its Android operating system, to restore competition in online search.